-Thank goodness schools are opening in person this fall, and your students can finally shine in the spotlight of live high school plays, concerts, art exhibits, film festivals, athletic and technology competitions once again.
+Thank goodness schools opened in person this fall, and your students can hopefully shine in the spotlight of live high school plays, concerts, art exhibits, film festivals, athletic and technology competitions once again.

-While that's exciting on its own, we’re announcing a 100% FREE, virtual Fall Festival of Teen Talent and Potential, and partnering with celebrities like Broadway, film and TV stars Kristin Chenoweth and Megan Hilty to build an uplifting, nationwide movement and give them the applause they’ve been missing for far too long!
+While that's exciting on its own, we want to do more - so we’re partnering with celebrities like Broadway, film and TV stars Kristin Chenoweth and Megan Hilty to host a 100% FREE, virtual Festival of Teen Talent and Potential, a Youth-Led Creative Force for Good, and "Teens on the Verge" virtual benefit variety shows to give your students the applause they’ve been missing for far too long!

 We hope YOU will rally all of your students, parents and communities to join the celebration!

 This is an UPLIFTING, free, online opportunity for your students (age 13-19) to

 shine in the virtual spotlight (the next best thing to live performances, exhibits and competitions)